 A dietitian may talk to you about your baby's feeding and nutrition.
 A dietitian can help you increase the amount of calories your baby gets.
 During feeding, hold your baby so his head is higher than his stomach.
 Your baby may become tired easily when feeding.
 If needed, stop the feeding to allow him to take breaths between sucks on the bottle or breast.
 Always check for signs of fatigue and any skin color changes.

 - Do not let anyone smoke around your baby.
 If you smoke, it is never too late to quit.
 Your baby is more likely to get lung infections if he breathes in cigarette smoke.
 Cigarette smoke can also cause breathing problems.
 Do not let anyone smoke inside your home.
 Ask your PHP for information if you need help quitting.

 - Keep your baby away from people who have colds and the flu.
 This decreases your baby's chance of getting sick or getting an infection.

 - Wash your hands often.
 This will help prevent the spread of germs.
 Encourage everyone in your house to wash their hands with soap and water after they use the bathroom.
 Wash your hands after you change diapers and before you prepare food or eat.

 - Your baby has chills or a cough.

 - Your baby's skin is swollen or has a rash.

-    - You have any questions or concerns about your baby's condition, treatment, or
+- You have any questions or concerns about your baby's condition or care.

-    care.

 - Your baby has trouble breathing.

-    - Your baby is more sleepy, irritable, or more fussy than usual.
+- Your baby is more sleepy, irritable, or fussy than usual.

-    - Your baby is unable to eat or drink anything for 24 hours.
+- Your baby is not able to eat or drink anything for 24 hours.

-    - Your baby's skin, lips, or fingernails are pale or bluish in color.
+- Your baby's skin, lips, or fingernails are pale or blue.